 The industry is also delivering a hybrid system on a few select models.
 These systems use Bluetooth tech and allow you to see your cell phone GPS on your car screen.
 In any case, there’s a solution for each type of buyer.

-An extended car warranty can cover expensive car technology repairs.
+If your factory warranty or extended warranty has expired, an extended vehicle protection plan can cover expensive car technology repairs.
 Get a free quote from CARCHEX today.